Chelsea Carey: Personal life

 Carey is the daughter of former Brier champion Dan Carey who won playing third for Vic Peters in 1992.
 She posed for both the 2011 and the 2017 "Women of Curling Calendar".
 She has a Bachelor of Commerce from the University of Manitoba and previously worked as a marketing representative for Sealy Canada.
 In 2014, Carey helped to raise awareness of the disease ALS by participating in the Ice Bucket Challenge.
+She currently works as a development and communications manager for KidSport Alberta.